Baron Blayney

-Sir Lord Blayney, Baron of Monaghan, in the County of Monaghan, was a title in the Peerage of Ireland.
+Lord Blayney, Baron of Monaghan, in the County of Monaghan, was a title in the Peerage of Ireland.
 It was created in 1621 for the soldier Sir Edward Blayney.
-He was succeeded by his son, the second Baron.
-He was killed at the Battle of Benburb in 1646.
+He was succeeded by his son, the second Baron, who was killed at the Battle of Benburb in 1646.
 His younger son, the fourth Baron (who succeeded his elder brother), represented County Monaghan in the Irish House of Commons.
 His elder son, the fifth Baron, was attainted by the Parliament of James II for supporting William of Orange.
 He had no sons and was succeeded by his younger brother, the sixth Baron.
 He was Governor of County Monaghan.
 His son, the seventh Baron, was Lord Lieutenant of County Monaghan.
 He was succeeded by his elder son, the eighth Baron.
 He was a clergyman and served as Dean of Killaloe.
 He had no surviving children and was succeeded by his younger brother, the ninth Baron.
 He was a Lieutenant-General in the Army.
 His younger son, the eleventh Baron (who succeeded his elder brother), was also a Lieutenant-General in the Army and fought in the Peninsular War.
 Lord Blayney also represented the rotten borough of Old Sarum in Parliament.
-His son, the twelfth Baron, sat as Conservative Member of Parliament for County Monaghan and was later an Irish Representative Peer from 1841 until his death.
+His son, the twelfth Baron, sat as Conservative Member of Parliament for County Monaghan and was later an Irish representative peer from 1841 until his death.
 On his death in 1874 the title became extinct.

 The family seat was at Blayney Castle, located near the town of Castleblayney, which was named after the first Baron.